Responding to drought

 Water conservation efforts

-With a possible shortage declaration in 2020, however, water conservation remains a key focus for the community and achieving further reductions in water use is a high priority for the Water Authority.
+Water conservation remains a key focus for the community and achieving further reductions in water use is one of the Water Authority's highest priorities.

 Safeguarding our water supply